AndreaBorghesiUnibo/ai4europe_benchmark_guide/docs/source/benchmarking_process.md

 (bench_hp)=
 ### Hyperparameters

+**Parameters** define the model’s capacity, while **hyperparameters** govern how that capacity is utilized.
+Effective benchmarking requires careful control of hyperparameters and transparency about parameters.
+Use task-specific insights to guide model selection, balancing performance, and resource efficiency.

 According to the AI asset, a selection of the hyperparameters of interest must be made.
 - This can be done only by someone with sufficient knowledge about the AI asset